jonreid/Talks/Slides/readme.md

 # Slides

-If you are using powerpower I suggest posting your slides here.
+If you are using PowerPoint, I suggest posting your slides here.
-Otherwise you might prefer a pdf of your slides
+Otherwise, you might prefer a PDF of your slides.